A private monthly issue Est. 2026

 Q1Is an AI writing about my kid?

 Kino typesets; you author.
-Drafts are assembled only from approved text: notes, captions, voice transcripts, or photo suggestions you explicitly add.
-Photo help is optional, uses small temporary copies, and never sends an issue without your proof.
+Drafts are assembled only from approved text: notes, captions, voice transcripts, or a photo starter note you choose to add.
+Photo help can prepare that starter from small temporary copies, and never sends an issue without your proof.

 Q2Who can see an issue?